ably/spaces/docs/usage.md

 }
 ```

-To set the position of a cursor and emit a `CursorUpdate`, first enter the space:
+To set the position of a cursor and emit a `CursorUpdate`, first enter the space if you haven't already:

 ```ts
 space.enter();